|Category||Design being implemented|

 Capacity is to be kept at similar level with old stadium, at 67,889 people.
 Below them over 200,000 sqm of space will be available, hosting a 150-room hotel, offices and conference centre.
 Existing stadium's main building will be retained and serve as football museum.

-Construction is expected to start in early 2016 and end in 2019, costing HUF 90-100 billion, an estimate including underground parking throughout the stadium.
-The figure does not cover the surrounding sports and leisure complex, priced at some HUF 30-40 billion.
+Construction is expected to start in 2017 and end in 2019, costing HUF 190 billion, an estimate including underground parking throughout the stadium.

 Budapest: Alarming delay for new national stadium